stanford-ppl/spatial-doc/docs/source/tutorial/helloworld.rst

 More on stream interfaces TBA.

-Next, :doc:`learn how to build a more complicated Spatial app, GEMM <gemm>`.
+Next, :doc:`learn how to build a more complicated Spatial app, Dot Product <dotproduct>`.